amzn/ads-advanced-tools-docs/README.md

 ## Issues

-Developers are encouraged to open issues on the repository to make suggestions and report problems related to the documentation.
+Developers are encouraged to [open an issue](https://github.com/amzn/ads-advanced-tools-docs/issues/new/choose) on this repository to make suggestions and report problems related to the documentation.
 Our team will monitor incoming issues to continuously improve the documentation.

 ## Security